bogind/30DayMapChallenge/README.md

 <a href="https://www.etsy.com/il-en/listing/1101325891/london-city-map-choose-your-color"><img src="https://i.etsystatic.com/32245569/r/il/c6a803/3408945690/il_794xN.3408945690_c082.jpg" alt="London Four Colors" width="25%"/></a>

-Map showing the buildings, greendspaces, and railroads in London, England, United Kingdom.
+Map showing the buildings, greenspaces, and railroads in London, England, United Kingdom.

 The maps background and features are styled using the **Charmander** color palette.